warpstreamlabs/bento/CONTRIBUTING.md

 ## Suggesting Enhancements

-Having even the most casual interest in Benthos gives you honorary membership of Club Blob, entitling you to give a reserved (and hypothetical) tickle of the projects' toes in order to steer it in the direction of your whim.
+Having even the most casual interest in Bento gives you honorary membership of Club Blob, entitling you to give a reserved (and hypothetical) tickle of the projects' toes in order to steer it in the direction of your whim.

 Please don't abuse this entitlement, the poor blobfish can only gobble so many features before it starts to droop beyond repair.
-Enhancements should roughly follow the general goals of Benthos and be:
+Enhancements should roughly follow the general goals of Bento and be:

 - Common use cases
 - Simple to understand